rayed/rayed.com/content/posts/2018/03/goodbye-wordpress-hello-hugo.md

 ### Exporting the Content

-I started with (wordpress-to-hugo-exporter)(https://github.com/SchumacherFM/wordpress-to-hugo-exporter) WordPress plugin, it works by allowing you to download all the content of your website as Hugo ready directory.
-But I had to make some changes to make it work per my requiremnt:
+I started with [wordpress-to-hugo-exporter](https://github.com/SchumacherFM/wordpress-to-hugo-exporter) WordPress plugin, it works by allowing you to download all the content of your website as Hugo ready directory.
+But I had to make some changes to make it work per my requirements:

 - I had to change the default dates from GMT based to use my own timezone.
 - I added a new field in each post [Front Matter](https://gohugo.io/content-management/front-matter/), the field name is "wordpress_id" this will make it easier to make a map between old URLs and new URLs, by using a simple `grep` command.